Professor Sujit Sivasundaram

 After initial work on elephants in South Asia, I continue to work on histories of the human and the animal and one recent short think piece sought to provide a longer chronology of the inter-related histories of the covid-19 pandemic and the environmental crisis.
 This piece, 'The Animal, Human and the Prehistory of Covid-19', tracks this inter-relation by thinking with the pangolin.
 Relatedly, I also am interested in the future direction of world history and am writing on how to conceive of it in more materialist terms.
 This picks up on my recent piece, 'Materialities in the Making of World Histories' and will lead into a couple of papers on using environmental objects to organise world histories and also what a less 'global' and more 'Earthy' historiography might look like.
 It also represents an outworking of my writing in the history of science.

 I supervise MPhil and PhD students working in the broad field of world and imperial history and am especially interested in transregional projects.
-I have had the honour of supervising around twenty doctoral candidates in topics ranging from gender and factory labour in Ottoman Bursa and British Bombay in the nineteenth and twentieth centuries to the history of the Philippines in the sixteenth and seventeenth centuries; and from, Indo-Central Asian trade in the early modern era, and the intellectual history of Islam in the Indian ocean, to the history of language policy in twentieth-century Sri Lanka.
+I have supervised over twenty doctoral candidates in topics ranging from gender and factory labour in Ottoman Bursa and British Bombay in the nineteenth and twentieth centuries to the history of the Philippines in the sixteenth and seventeenth centuries; and from, Indo-Central Asian trade in the early modern era, and the intellectual history of Islam in the Indian ocean, to the history of language policy in twentieth-century Sri Lanka.
 Former students have taken up academic posts in various universities, including Edinburgh, Warwick and Kings College London in the UK and also in Germany, Portugal, New Zealand, Sri Lanka and the US; they have also entered public service posts.
 They have won a string of major national, international and University prizes for their work.
-I am sorry to say that I have a full panel of PhD students right now, including two of three new PhDs beginning in 2024 from external funding, and cannot accept any new PhD students for entry in 2025.

 I co-convene, lecture and supervise on the 1A paper on the global eighteenth century (together with Melissa Calaresu, Renaud Morieux and Emma Spary) and the 1B paper on British worlds in the long nineteenth century (with Peter Mandler and Mike Joseph).

-President, The Pacific Circle, a scholarly society for research on the history of knowledge in the Indian and Pacific Oceans.
+I will soon complete my term as President of The Pacific Circle, a scholarly society for research on the history of knowledge in the Indian and Pacific Oceans.

 Series co-editor for CUP's 'Cambridge Oceanic Histories' series (with Alison Bashford and David Armitage); series co-editor for Palgrave Macmillan's 'World Environmental History' series (with Vinita Damodaran, Rohan D'Souza, James Beattie).
 On the editorial board for Manchester University Press' long-established 'Studies in Imperialism' series.